We ran out of pedometers, you can use this free smartphone application: www.accupedo.com.

-- Decide if you are going on your own, or get into a team of 2, 3 or 4.
+- Decide if you are going on your own, or get into a teams of 2-6.

 - Step 2: Complete the pre-assessment.

-Step 3: Complete the “pedometer rental agreement”.
+- Step 3 (optional): Complete the “ pedometer rental agreement ”.
 You do not need to complete this if you are using your own pedometer.

-- Please view the STEP LOG so you know what to expect.
-Test your pedometer to make sure you are comfortable with it.
+- STEP 4: Test your pedometer to make sure you are comfortable with it.